ebikatsudon/VTubeStudio/VNet-Security.md

 **Short version:**
 * People outside the collab will not be able to access your files.
-They would need to know the random secret file URL.
+They would need to know the random secret file URLs.
 Even if they had that, all files are strongly encrypted.
 * The 4 collab participants could use specialized tools to extract model and item files from memory while the collab is ongoing.
 * Your IP isn't leaked to the other participants.
 * Never use this with people you don't trust.
 Use video-based collab tools in that case.